ontodev/gizmos/README.md

 ### `gizmos.export`

-The `export` module creates a table (default TSV) or JSON output containing the terms and their predicates written to stdout.
+The `export` module creates a table (default TSV) output containing the terms and their predicates written to stdout.
 ```
 python3 -m gizmos.export -d [path-to-database] -t [term] > [output-tsv]
 ```

-The `term` should be the CURIE of your desired term, and you can include more than one `-t` option.
-Mulitple terms can also be specified with `-T <file>`/`--terms <file>` with each CURIE on one line.
+The `term` should be the CURIE or label of your desired term, and you can include more than one `-t` option.
+Mulitple terms can also be specified with `-T <file>`/`--terms <file>` with each CURIE or label on one line.

 You can specify a format other than TSV by using the `-f <format>`/`--format <format>` option.
 The following formats are supported:
 * TSV
 * CSV
 * HTML
-* JSON

-By default, for all formats other than JSON, headers are included.
+By default, headers are included.
 The headers are the predicate labels.
 If you wish to not include headers, include `-n`/`--no-headers`.

 You can also specify the subset of predicates you wish to include using the `-p <term>`/`--predicate <term>` option.
 The `term` should be the term CURIE or the term label.
 Whatever you input will be used as the header for that column.
 The values in the column will be string values (for literal annotations) or IRIs (for objects and IRI annotations).
 If you want to use CURIEs instead of full IRIs, include `-V CURIE`/`--values CURIE` or, for labels, `-V label`/`--values label`.